Jesse Winker Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks have a 4.44 team ERA that ranks 20th across all MLB pitching staffs.
+- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.48).

-- The righty last appeared on Thursday against the Philadelphia Phillies, when he went four innings, allowing five earned runs while giving up 10 hits.
+- His most recent time out came on Saturday against the Cleveland Guardians, when the right-hander went seven innings, surrendering one earned run while giving up six hits.

-- The 25-year-old has put up an ERA of 5.30, with 5.8 strikeouts per nine innings, in 14 games this season.
-Opponents have a .300 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.